matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 [^3]: This might make the `ts` property within receipts redundant.
 We are not actually sure what purpose this property is intended to serve.

-The server should include a `thread_id` property in any event that has an ancestor relationship that includes an `m.thread` relationship.
+The creator of an event should include a `thread_id` property in the content of any event that has an ancestor relationship that includes an `m.thread` relationship.
 The value of `thread_id` is the event ID of the event referenced by the `m.thread` relationship.

-This makes it explicit how the server has categorised events, meaning clients and servers can always agree on which thread an event is in, so the meaning of a threaded receipt is clear.
+This makes it explicit how events are categorised, meaning clients and servers can always agree on which thread an event is in, so the meaning of a threaded receipt is clear.

 It also makes it explicit which event is before or after another event in Stream Order.